timothepearce/synda/README.md

       size: 500

   - type: generation
+    method: llm
     parameters:
       provider: openai
       model: gpt-4o-mini
       template: |
-        Here is some text:
+        Ask a question regarding the content.
         content: {chunk}

         Instructions :
-        1. Ask a question regarding the content
-        2. Use english only
+        1. Use english only
+        2. Keep it short

+        question:

   - type: ablation
     method: llm
     parameters:
+      provider: openai
       model: gpt-4o-mini
-      instructions:
+      consensus: all # any, majority
+      criteria:
-        - "Checks text for consistency"
+        - Is the text consistent?
-        - "Check that the text is only in English"
+        - Is the text only in english?
 ```